Nexiii/SimpleBackup/README.md

 ### Requirements

-1. Java OpenJRE or JDK (i recommend Adoptium JRE 21+)
+→ Java OpenJRE or JDK (i recommend Adoptium JRE 21+)
-2. This repository

 ### How to use:
-1. Unzip SimpleBackup-main.zip
-2. Open *'list.txt'* and add your directory adress (example *'C:\Users\YOURNAME\Documents'*)
+1. Open *'list.txt'* and add your directory adress (example *'C:\Users\YOURNAME\Documents'*)
-3. Configure the config.cfg to your likings
+2. Configure the config.cfg to your likings
-4. Run the run.bat or open it via CMD
+3. Run the run.bat or open it via CMD
-5. It will create a *'backups/'* folder in your directory and it will save it there
+4. It will create a *'backups/'* folder in your directory and it will save it there
-6. Done!
+5. Done!
 That simple.
-7. Now you can upload it to a Cloud or automize it so once your PC starts it runs this Script.
+6. Now you can upload it to a Cloud or automize it so once your PC starts it runs this Script.

 ### Changelog: